An annotated bibliography

 - Disciplining Jane (Jane Eyre) – Running Press 2001, 2004) 1562013521

 Set in a fictional “Territory” this fantasy takes place in what seems to be 1950’s suburban America transported to somewhere in Africa.
 The “Territory” has an unusual social system where young women are dominated by their parents and wives by their husbands.
 Good order is maintained by whippings all round, even to the extent of having female Negro traffic cops administering punishments rather than speeding tickets.
 Joanna comes to the “Territory” after a failed marriage to stay with her sister.
 At first she is shocked by the corporal punishment she witnesses but gradually comes to accept the situation and crave punishment for herself.
 All the participants are sexually aroused by the beatings so punishment usually leads on to other matters.
 The title refers to the state of mind that Joanna becomes to regard as natural and fulfilling.
-This story is unusual in that it does not seem to have been published by Grove Press despite its appearance in the index.
-It may be that it lurks somewhere in the Venus Library under another title and pseudonymous author.
-Nor does it appear in Rossett’s subsequent Blue Moon titles, its only reprintings being in the short-lived Top Shelf and Masquerade imprints.
+The story was reprinted in the Grove Prerss Venus Library. and again in the short-lived Top Shelf and Masquerade imprints.

 - The Territory Within, Greenleaf Classics 1969 (Chaucer Cartwright)